MinersHavenM43/gamne/README.md

 ./gamne
 ```
 I likely is very similar on Windows too, but I'm not sure because I am currently writing this on Linux.
-I might also add pre-compiled versions for both Linux and Windows.